 If you meet the minimum qualifications, you will be sent an invitation to complete the online scholarship application through MyUMUC as a "to-do list" item.

 Awarding of UMUC scholarships begins after July 15 and continues through the summer until all funds are exhausted.
-You will automatically receive an acknowledgment letter upon completing the online scholarship application.
+You will receive an acknowledgment letter upon completing the online scholarship application.
 Additionally, all students who submit the online scholarship application will receive correspondence regarding their scholarship award status.
 Please note that scholarship awarding is based on the availability of funding, which means that not all applicants will be awarded scholarships.
 However, if you are not awarded a scholarship, your application will remain on file throughout the academic year in the event additional funding becomes available.

 Yes.
 Most UMUC scholarships require undergraduate and graduate students to enroll in at least 6 credits for the semester for which the scholarship has been awarded.
 Failure to comply with the enrollment requirement may result in a cancellation of the scholarships.
 You are responsible for any balances incurred as a result of the cancellation.